felixlu/awesome-stars/topics.md

 - [NevaMind-AI/memUBot](https://github.com/NevaMind-AI/memUBot) - The Enterprise-Ready OpenClaw.
 Your Proactive AI Assistant That Remembers Everything
 - [Siddhant-K-code/agentic-authz](https://github.com/Siddhant-K-code/agentic-authz) - Fine-grained authorization for AI agents using OpenFGA.
 - [miantiao-me/cloud-code](https://github.com/miantiao-me/cloud-code) - Cloud Code (Cloudflare + OpenCode), running OpenCode on Cloudflare to build a dedicated cloud Agent for you.
-- [superset-sh/superset](https://github.com/superset-sh/superset) - Run 100+ coding agents in parallel.
-Claude Code, Codex, or any CLI agent, each in its own isolated workspace.
-Bring your own subscriptions.
+- [superset-sh/superset](https://github.com/superset-sh/superset) - Superset is an agentic IDE to orchestrate 100+ coding agents in parallel.
+Run any agent with your own subscription.
 - [Tencent/WeKnora](https://github.com/Tencent/WeKnora) - Open-source LLM knowledge platform: turn raw documents into a queryable RAG, an autonomous reasoning agent, and a self-maintaining Wiki.
 - [nukeop/nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
 - [codexu/note-gen](https://github.com/codexu/note-gen) - Capture first.
 Organize later.
 A local-first Markdown app that turns scattered records into clear notes with AI.